 However, organic materials are more likely to be harvested by hand, and cleaned using gentle soap.
 This leaves farmers with a better raw material that can be turned into high-quality bedding.

 Organic bedding typically isn't bleached or dyed, unless a safe, natural dye is used.
-This leaves you with a beautiful range of earthy colors that will suit any home.

 Natural bedding sometimes costs more, but when you consider that you're paying for the quality levels, it becomes easy to justify the cost.